Last updated: 23 Feb, 2024

 Hooray!
 You’ve found your purrfect match, fallen in love and finalised the adoption process.
-Now it’s time to take your kitty cat home for the ‘happy forever after’ he’s been waiting his whole life for.
-Here are some handy tips to help maximise the happy and minimise the hiccups while your new furry family member settles in.
+Now it’s time to take your kitty cat home to shower them with the kind of love they’ve been waiting their whole life for.
+Here are some handy tips to help maximise happiness and minimise hiccups while your new furry family member settles in.

 Get kitted out before bringing kitty home